wallacemyem/gsuite/README.md

 [Google Admin SDK](https://developers.google.com/admin-sdk/).
 It allows you to manage your G-Suite account in your Laravel application.

+**_Warning: under active development, use at your own risk.
+A version will be tagged when ready for testing._**

 ## Installation

 You can install the package via composer: